rohit5126/90DaysOfDevOps/2026/day-03/Commands_cheat_sheet.md

 ### 5. System Services & Uptime

 1. 'systemctl' -> used to manage systemd services.
+2. 'systemctl is-enabled nginx' -> to check if service is enabled to start automatically at boot.
-2. 'free -h' -> to see details about the RAM
+3. 'free -h' -> to see details about the RAM
-3. 'uptime' -> hows how long systemm has been running.
+4. 'uptime' -> hows how long systemm has been running.

 ## File systems